jdmnk/tsfxr/README.md

-This is a game sound effects generator app based on the amazing [jsfxr](https://github.com/chr15m/jsfxr), but built with React and Next.js.
+Game sound effects generator built with JavaScript.

+Based on the amazing [jsfxr](https://github.com/chr15m/jsfxr).

 ## About

+This projects presents a number of upgrades and bug fixes on top of `jsfxr`.

+Upgrades:

+- modern tech stack (jQuery -> React)

+Bug fixes:

+- random generation would go out of bounds on certain params

 ## Getting Started